-After initial workup by your family veterinarian or by us, all medications, monitoring, and hospitalization before surgery is included as well as up to 48 hours of post-op care.
-This way if your pet is more stable than another patient, and has to wait longer for the surgery, you are not incurring those extra costs, and if your pet needs extra time to be as stable as possible prior to surgery, you are also not incurring these costs.
+After initial workup here or by your family veterinarian (with an exam consultation with us), all medications, monitoring, and hospitalization before surgery is included as well as up to 48 hours of post-op care.
+If your pet is more stable than another patient, and has to wait longer for the surgery, you are not incurring those extra costs, and if your pet needs extra time to be as stable as possible prior to surgery, you are also not incurring these costs.

 No matter how long the surgery takes, it is included.
 These are emergency surgeries that we are used to doing and sometimes they take longer than expected but, you don’t have to worry about incurring these extra costs as it’s all included.

 This does not include unexpected complications that require a Boarded Surgeon, Internal Medicine, Anesthesiologist, or ICU and Criticalist

 This does not include unexpected complications during or after surgery

 ie/ dehiscence- sometimes patients do not heal well, and the surgical sites come apart requiring a second surgery

 ie/ a complicating pancreatitis that requires further diagnostics (blood work +/- an abdominal ultrasound)

 ie/ a delayed recovery beyond the 48 hours, additional costs would not be included as this too, is an unexpected complication , and often is due to another underlying condition

 Includes individual tailored anesthetic protocols (hydromorphone, methadone, hydro-midazolam combination, Fentanyl CRI, HLK CRI etc)